fru-io/docs-live/docs/faq.md

 ### What kind of file/tarball do I need to prepare?
 You will need an export in archive format of your database, and unarchived file directories to upload for your project, if applicable.
 ### How can I create a site?
-The [Getting Started guide](https://dash.ddev.com/docs/getting-started/) runs through a tutorial on how to create a Drupal site.
+The [Getting Started guide](https://docs.ddev.com/getting-started/) shows how to get started with DDEV-Live.
 ### How do I work with Composer on the platform?
 Composer does not run on a Drupal site by default.
 To run `composer install` on site creation, include the flag `--run-composer-install`.
 Additionally if arguments are required for Composer, pass them in using the `--composer-args <args>` flag.
 ### What does it mean when a site is ready?